Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 As long as an instance’s reference count is greater than 0, the instance remains alive, and its memory will not be reclaimed.

-##### Using the `deinit()` Function
+##### The `deinit()` Function, Deallocation & Reference Counts
 Recall from Lesson 4 that a `deinit()` function is called immediately before a class instance is deallocated.
-So, you can use this function to perform clean up or other actions just before the instance is deallocated.
+Thus, you can use this function to perform clean up or other actions just before the instance is deallocated.

 As soon as the instance's reference count becomes 0, its `deinit()` function will run, and its memory will be deallocated.